ch1ru/elemental-bitcoin/docs/ecc.md

 ## What is the public key?

 The public key is the coordinate resulting from the base point, G, multiplied by the private key.
 So the public key can be the x and y coordinate in hex.
 However, these values are 32-bytes each which makes storing the public key as 64 bytes a pain.
 Instead, we can just store the x-coordinate, since we know the equation and can derive y.
-However, the definition we have for y is y² = x³ + 7 mod P. By square-rooting both sides we can find one solution for y.
-But don't forget, a negative value of y would also yield the same when squared, so we have to find the other solution for y.
+However, the definition we have for y is y² = x³ + 7 (mod P).
+By square-rooting both sides we can find one solution for y.
+But don't forget, a negative value of y would also yield the same when squared, so we have to find the negative solution.
 How do we do this?

 Let's start with what we know: there are 2 solutions for y, one above the x-axis and one below.